paritytech/substrate-contracts-node/README.md

 - [ ] Check commits for [`pallet-contracts`](https://github.com/paritytech/substrate/tree/master/frame/contracts)
       since the last time someone synchronized this repository with Substrate in order to not miss any important changes.
-- [ ] Execute `diener -s --branch my_polkadot_release_branch` and then `cargo update -p pallet-contracts` for this repository.
+- [ ] Execute `diener update -s --branch my_polkadot_release_branch`.
+Manually upgrade the
+      `pallet-assets-chain-extension` dependency to the latest release branch and then `cargo update -p palle-contracts` for this repository.
 The specific crate which is mentioned here is actually not important: since Substrate uses git references for its Substrate dependencies it means that once one package is updated all are.
 - [ ] Increment the minor version number in `node/Cargo.toml` and `runtime/Cargo.toml`.
 - [ ] Execute `cargo run --release -- --tmp`.
 If successful, it should produce blocks and a new, up to date, `Cargo.lock` will be created.